Shwetbaba/Breast_Cancer_statistical_analysis/README.md

 Now that we have a good intuitive sense of the data, Next step involves taking a closer look at attributes and data values.
 In this section, We are getting familiar with the data, which will provide useful knowledge for data pre-processing.

-**Data Exploration**

-Data Exploration is a very important step which takes place after feature engineering and acquiring data and it should be done before modeling.
-This is because it is very important for a data scientist to be able to understand the nature of the data without making assumptions.
-The results of data exploration can be extremely useful in grasping the structure of the data, the distribution of the values, and the presence of extreme values and interrelationships within the data set.
+Data Exploration an important step which takes place after engineering features and acquiring data.
+This is an important step data scientists to be able to understand the nature of the data.
-Descriptive statistics
-Summary statistics are measurements meant to describe data.
-In the field of descriptive statistics, there are many summary measurements)
-The skew result show a positive (right) or negative (left) skew.
-Values closer to zero show less skew.
+The results of data exploration are used to understanf the structure of the data, the distribution and presence normal versus extreme values and identify interrelationships within the data set.

-From the graphs, we can see that radius_mean, perimeter_mean, area_mean, concavity_mean and concave_points_mean are useful in predicting cancer type due to the distinct grouping between malignant and benign cancer types in these features.
+From the the visualizations, we can see that radius_mean, perimeter_mean, area_mean, concavity_mean and concave_points_mean are useful in predicting cancer type due to the distinct grouping between malignant and benign cancer types in these features.
 We can also see that area_worst and perimeter_worst are also quite useful.

-Check binary encoding from NB1 to confirm the coversion of the diagnosis categorical data into numeric, where:
+Check encoding confirm the coversion of diagnosis categorical data into numeric, where:

 •	Malignant = 1
 •	Benign = 0